 What you should do

-If the smell persists, you should contact your water provider.
-They are required by the EPA to maintain the levels of organic compounds in the water supply so it’s safe to use.
+Contact your water provider if your water has a fishy smell.
+If you’re on a city water system, local officials are required by the EPA to maintain the levels of organic compounds in the water supply so it’s safe to use.

-You can also go a step further and take action in your own home by installing a water filter.
-Whirlpool has several options to help filter your water and chase away pungent smells preventing you from using your home’s supply.
+Whether looking to remove fishy smells, or other smells detailed above, you can also go a step further and take action in your own home by installing a water filtration system.
+Whirlpool and Brita Total 360 have several options to help filter your water and chase away pungent smells preventing you from using your home’s supply.

-Whirlpool has your back for all smelly water issues.
-You can browse our home water supply solutions online and find what’s right for you.
+Whirlpool and Brita Total 360 have your back for all smelly water issues.
+You can browse our home water supply solutions to find what’s right for you.